-Sheds are primarily used for secondary storage and as small workshops.
+Sheds are primarily used for secondary storage or as small workshops.
 They are closed off and protected from the elements and generally can be secured to prevent access.
-Residential-use sheds with floor plans less than 150 square feet can be placed on timber skids but must be properly anchored to provide stability and reduce susceptibility to overturning.
+Residential-use sheds with floor plans less than 150 square feet may be placed on timber skids but must be properly anchored to provide stability and reduce susceptibility to overturning.
 No building permit or plans are required, and only one shed per lot is allowed without a permit.

-For applicable forms visit Forms and Checklists.
+For applicable forms, visit Forms and Checklists.

 The following plans are required to apply for a shed permit: